dmitriz/issue-labeler/TECHNICAL.md

 1. Update the prompt template in `prompts/label-template.txt`
 2. Modify the parsing logic in `callModel()` function in `github-model.js`
 3. Update any UI or reporting tools to display the new labels

+## Documentation Maintenance

+**IMPORTANT: This technical documentation must be kept in sync with code changes.**

+### Guidelines for Maintaining Documentation:

+1. **Update This Document**: Any significant structural changes to the codebase must be reflected in this documentation file.

+2. **Keep It High-Level**: This document should focus on the high-level architecture and concepts, not specific implementation details that may change frequently.

+3. **Documentation First**: Consider updating this documentation as part of the planning phase for significant changes, not as an afterthought.

+4. **Verification**: Periodically verify that this documentation matches the current codebase structure and functionality.